 Dissertation: Communication is a Two-Way Street: Race, Gender, and Elite Responsiveness in U.S. Politics

-Mia Costa is a doctoral candidate with a focus in American Politics and political methodology.
-She studies representation, political behavior, experimental and survey methods, and political networks.
-Specifically, her substantive research is motivated by an interest in understanding (1) which Americans are best represented, (2) what kinds of representation Americans want from government, and (3) whether citizen participation improves representation.
-Her work has been published in Political Research Quarterly, Political Behavior, and Review of Policy Research.
-She currently serves as a UMass Poll Survey Research Fellow and the Editorial Book Review Associate for the Journal of Comparative Policy Analysis.
-She will defend her dissertation in March 2018.
+I am a doctoral candidate with a focus in American Politics and political methodology.
+I study representation, political behavior, experimental and survey methods, and political networks.
+Specifically, my substantive research is motivated by an interest in understanding (1) which Americans are best represented, (2) what kinds of representation Americans want from government, and (3) whether citizen participation improves representation.
+My work has been published in Political Research Quarterly, Political Behavior, and Review of Policy Research.
+I currently serve as a UMass Poll Survey Research Fellow and the Editorial Book Review Associate for the Journal of Comparative Policy Analysis.
+I will defend my dissertation in March 2018.

 Dissertation: Alternative Power: The evolution of wind technology in Denmark and the politics of energy transitions